Agony in the Garden (anonymous)

 Agony in the Garden is a 1405-1408 French painting in the international Gothic style, which has been in the Museo del Prado since May 2012.
 It was produced in Paris on a Baltic oak panel.
-The artist is unknown, though it could by Colart de Leon (fl.
+The artist is unknown, though it could by Colart de Laon (fl.
 1377; died before 27 May 1417), who was painter and 'valet de chambre' to Louis I, Duke of Orléans, shown at bottom left and probably the commissioner of the work.